Badges and Certificates

 We award badges.

-- We used the Credly platform to organize and deliver the digital credentials until September 2020, and have now migrated to Acclaim (by Credly).
+- We used the original Credly platform to organize and deliver the digital credentials until September 2020, and have now migrated to Credly (by Acclaim).

 - To date: